-If you’re invested in certificates of deposit or money market accounts, you know how simple it is to invest with the Cornerstone Fund.
-What makes our investments better than the local bank is the opportunity to help build the United Church of Christ while you earn a solid rate of return!
+You know how simple it is to invest with the Cornerstone Fund.
+What makes our investments different is the opportunity to help build the United Church of Christ while you earn a solid rate of return!

 Who can invest with the Cornerstone Fund?

 Individuals, parents and grandparents, kids saving for college, people looking for a great way to invest their IRAs.
 Churches wanting to invest in a way that supports the mission of the UCC.
 Cemetery societies, altar guilds, clubs and committees.
-Any person or organization affiliated with the United Church of Christ may invest with the Cornerstone Fund and enjoy the special privilege of helping to build the church — while enjoying a great rate of return.
+Any person or organization affiliated with the United Church of Christ can invest with the Cornerstone Fund and feel good about helping to build the church — while enjoying a great rate of return.

 Why does the Fund offer two types of investments?

 Different investors have different investing needs.
 Some want as much flexibility as possible, while others are willing to invest for a longer time to earn a higher rate of return.
 So the Cornerstone Fund provides investors with a choice —

 Flexible Demand Note

 Our most liquid investment, the Flexible Demand Note works much like a money market account (though not FDIC insured).
 While the Cornerstone Fund does not provide checks, investors may access their funds at any time, with no interest penalty.